On this page

 Wines that don't have to follow the 85% rule

 In some circumstances you do not have to comply with the 85% rule.
-This exception only applies to wines sold in New Zealand:
+See the next section titled "Labelling grape wine for export".
+There are some exceptions for wines sold in New Zealand:

 - where the label does not have any statement about grape variety, vintage, or area of origin

 - which were made in 2006 or earlier – this wine remains subject to the earlier 75% rule for grape variety